- WARNING: FBI tracks our visitors

 Generally, we'd prefer people put in work before money.
 But with enough money coming in from enough sources we can also convert money into work.
 So get in where you fit in.
 MIM(Prisons) members put in a lot of both!Here is a list of ways to donate in order of preference:

 - cash: U.S. dollars are by far the easiest thing for us to use.
 Some have expressed concern about mailing cash.
 But it is really no more risky than mailing stamps, or blank money orders.
 Internationally there may be more risk.
 If you want to prevent theft use large bills and put them in a mylar bag or aluminum foil.
+But generally wrapping bills in some paper is fine.

 - cryptocurrency: This is the most secure way to donate.
 But not as easy for us to use as cash.
 Using Bitcoin of Monero will ensure your money reaches us.
 Using Monero will ensure that no one knows you donated to us.
 Fees involved should be similar to sending a money order, but a little harder to get started for the newbie.